 White curds in baby poop

-White curds in baby poop are most likely normal, especially if you are breastfeeding, but they could also indicate an issue in some cases.
-It is common for partially the fats in undigested breastmilk (and regular milk or foods) to clump together and form white curds in baby’s stool For all babies, a new change in poop consistency could signal an illness or an allergy so you should be aware of all of the possibilities.
+It’s common for the fats in undigested breastmilk (and regular milk or foods) to clump together and form white curds in baby’s stool.
+But for all babies, a new change in poop consistency could signal an illness or an allergy so you should be aware of all of the possibilities.

 With that in mind, let’s take a look at what you should expect depending on what your baby is eating: